Nursery / Meithrin

 Looking for signs of Spring

-We have been watching the daffodils grow that we planted in Autumn
+We have been looking out for signs of Spring. the daffodil bulbs that we planted in Autumn have started to groe

 World Book Day